 Accutane is a powerful derivative of vitamin A. It was first used to treat moderate to severe acne, particularly acne that has been unresponsive to other treatment methods like topical treatments or antibiotics.

 Accutane carries a significant number of side effects, some of which can be severe.
 Although the original discontinuation of Accutane is attributed to business reasons, there have been many personal injury lawsuits associated with it.

 What Does Accutane Do to Your Face?

-Accutane, alongside other retinoids (which are also derivatives of vitamin A), decreases the size of sebaceous glands and alters their function.
-They can also help lower inflammation, thereby preventing future breakouts and lessening the severity of pre-existing ones.
+Accutane, alongside other retinoids (which are also derivatives of vitamin A), decreases the size of oil glands and alters their function.
+Retinoids can also help lower inflammation, thereby preventing future breakouts and lessening the severity of pre-existing ones.

 Though some people have good results with Accutane, it's likely to cause adverse reactions for most, which makes it a poor treatment option for most cases of acne.

 Don't Blow Up the Donut Machine

 Sometimes the oil glands on our face become over-active, whether it be from puberty, the menstrual cycle, certain medications, genetics, or something else.